PawseySC/hpc-container-training/_episodes/43-wrappers.md

 ```
 mpirun -n <NNODES> singularity exec <IMAGE> <CMD> <ARGS>
-srun -n <NNODES> singularity exec <IMAGE> <CMD> <ARGS>
+srun singularity exec <IMAGE> <CMD> <ARGS>
 ```
 {: .source}

-Of course there are some corner cases.
+Of course there are some corner cases:
-For instance, for GPU enabled containers, after `exec` in the wrapper you will need to add `--nv` (Nvidia) or `--rocm` (AMD).
+* GPU enabled containers require extra singularity arguments: after `exec` in the wrapper you will need to add `--nv` (Nvidia) or `--rocm` (AMD).
-Using overlays requires adding `--overlay <OVERLAY FILEPATH>`, with the file path possibly specified using a shell variable that you can define prior to executing the wrapper.
+* Using overlays requires adding `--overlay <OVERLAY FILEPATH>`, with the file path possibly specified using a shell variable that you can define prior to executing the wrapper.
-Wrappers to launch GUI sessions will also require some tweaking.
+* Wrappers to launch GUI sessions will also require some tweaking.
+* Applications where environment variables along with command line arguments impact how commands run.

 ### What if we need to bind mount some host directories?

-This is a case worth commenting in this context.

 Specifying the paths to be bind mounted as additional flags in the wrappers is not really general nor portable.
+Neither are

 So what you want to do here is to use `$SINGULARITY_BINDPATH`, defining the required paths prior to execution of the application.
 If you have a standard setup on your system, where all the data go under the same parent directory (*e.g.* `/data`), you might even want to define the variable in the startup scripts (`~/.bashrc`,...).
 This can be quite a good practice in simplifying your production environment, and making it more robust.